NotInterestedPirralho/TopDownShooter/README.md

 ## Project implementation

-We start by making the user Login with valid credentials or Registering in the event of lack of credentials, then he is directed to the main menu screen using Navcontrollers and Unit values to check when the Register or login is succesfull (Username is currently not used for anything and this is only needed to do once unless the user logs out)
+We start by making the user Login with valid credentials or Registering in the event of lack of credentials, then he is directed to the main menu screen using Navcontrollers and Unit values to check when the Register or login is succesfull (Username is currently not used for anything and this is only needed to do once unless the user logs out).
 ![image](https://github.com/user-attachments/assets/96bc8d70-e570-44d5-add1-7d61716bd9a4) ![image](https://github.com/user-attachments/assets/abaae446-31b0-4cac-ad78-9036919d7157)

-in the Home Screen there is only 3 buttons, one to start the game, one to check the highscores and one to Logout (image is a placeholder)
+in the Home Screen there is only 3 buttons, one to start the game, one to check the highscores and one to Logout (image is a placeholder).

 ![image](https://github.com/user-attachments/assets/5d00283d-4acc-4b39-bbf4-e927464e17c9)

-(Code used for the Play Now button, other buttons function in a similar way by using a Unit value to determine where to move)
+(Code used for the Play Now button, other buttons function in a similar way by using a Unit value to determine where to move).

 ```Kotlin
 Column(modifier = Modifier.padding(40.dp),